+By setting these bifurcations, there are possibilities such that a ball can go to several destination and several balls are going to the same site at some time.
+For such cases, we introduce the following rules: \begin{itemize} \item The ball at $\epsilon_k$-th box jumps to $\iota_k$-th one when there are no balls at $\iota_k$-th (even if there is a ball at $\iota_k-1$-th). \item The ball at $(\iota_k - 1)$-th box moves to $\iota_k$-th one only when there are no balls at $\iota_k$-th and $\epsilon_k$-th. \end{itemize}

+This rule indicates that we set a priority for balls jumping via shortcut.
+We call this rule ``jump priority".
+Inversely, we can also set the priority for balls moving to next sites.
+We call this rule ``move priority".
+In this paper, we employ jump priority just because of the mathematical symmetry described as follows but not to reflect the real dynamics which the original model tends to represent.

-For the simple expression of the dynamics, we employ the local flow $f(k, l)$, which is the number of transiting particles from site $k$ to site $l$.
-Due to the time evolution rule, the movement of a particle to the next site is expressed as
+With the definitions above, let us introduce the mathematical expression of the time evolution rule of this system.
+We set $u^t_j$ the number of balls (which takes $0$ or $1$) at the $j$-th site in time $t$ and $f(k, l)$ the number of transiting balls from $k$-th site to $l$-th.
+Hereafter, we use the letter $j$ for indicating the site number.
+Due to the time evolution rule, the movement of a ball to the next site is expressed as

-for $j \neq \epsilon_k, \iota_k$ ($k=1, 2, \ldots, K$).
+for $j \neq \epsilon_k$ ($k=1, 2, \ldots, K$).